Romantic Balkans Towns in Croatia, Montenegro and Bosnia for Idyllic Trips

 We recently visited in September, which is a great time to visit.
 The weather is pleasant, and the historic center is bustling with visitors.
 So don’t expect to have the streets to you and your love, but the crowds are manageable.
 Winters along the Croatian coast are cold.
 While that might work for some visitors, it’s not so ideal for a romantic getaway.

 Dubrovnik is one of the romantic Balkans towns.
 Couples can enjoy high end food, stunning views and charming laneways.
-Also consider renting a car to explore the Adriatic coast, which is lined with breathtaking scenery.
+Consider renting a car to explore the Adriatic coast, which is lined with breathtaking scenery.
+You can also explore the coast on small ship luxury cruises around Croatia departing from Dubrovnik and Split.

 Dubrovnik is a wonderful destination for a honeymoon or wedding anniversary.
 But there are many more beautiful Balkans towns besides Dubrovnik.
 Especially if you want to avoid crowds and spend less money!